Alexi

 The Gist

-One Big Match is our little web app for making events less awkward.
+One Big Match is a web app for making event rooms less awkward.
 Think Jackbox Games, but instead of competing, you're connecting with new people.
-Everyone uses their phone, a host runs the show from a main screen, and it’s all about creating a fun, low-pressure way to get people talking.
+Everyone uses their phone, a host runs the show from a main screen, and the room gets a low-pressure way to start talking.

 Where it came from.